 Correcting breast asymmetry must consider both shape and size differences between the two breasts.
 Asymmetry may involve several factors relating to the nipple and areola complex as well as the breast mound.
 The nipple and areola complex may vary in size and shape as in position.

 Often one nipple and areola may demonstrate moderate to severe sagging while the opposite nipple and areola are not sagging at all.
 Moreover, one breast may demonstrate a herniated areola complex that is enlarged in comparison to the other areola.
+This need correcting breast asymmetry.

 The herniated areola is most often associated with the smaller breast that is underdeveloped during its embryologic phase with the resulting contraction of breast tissues.
 Since the breast tissues a tight, the growing glandular tissue will push out and herniate the areola.